ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> >
 >> > @api {v1} /email/domaine/ PUT /email/domaine/{domain}/dkim/enable
 >>
->> - `domain` : enter the domain name attached to your email service on which you want to enable DKIM.
+>> - `domain`: Enter the domain name attached to the email service on which you want to enable DKIM.
 >>
 >> Click `TRY`{.action} to activate.<br>
 >>